jingqi-zhuang/censustract/README.md

 # Interior Design Market Targeting

+**How do you find the most profitable region in Canada for business expansion?**

 <img src="images/tract.png" style="width:40%;" />

-In this project, a Canadian interior design company aimed to optimize store locations and tailor product offerings to local preferences.
-The analysis leveraged **K-Means and BIRCH clustering** techniques to segment census tract data, pinpointing lucrative areas with high demand for interior design services.
-Following segmentation, **predictive modeling** was applied to predict median household income, offering insights into regional financial conditions.
+This project tackled that question for an interior design business aiming to optimize store locations and tailor product offerings to regional demand.

+The analysis leveraged K-Means and BIRCH clustering techniques to segment census tract data, pinpointing lucrative areas with high demand for interior design services.
+Following segmentation, predictive modeling was applied to predict median household income, offering insights into regional financial conditions.

 ## Step 1: Data Preparation